Long Island DWI Defense Lawyers

 Criminal Defenses Against DWI Charges

 Having a knowledgeable, talented attorney is essential when you are trying to protect yourself from DWI charges.
-The attorneys at Barket Marion are well-prepared with a number of possible defenses to assist you at trial or in arranging a plea bargain.
+The attorneys at Barket Epstein are well-prepared with a number of possible defenses to assist you at trial or in arranging a plea bargain.
 Possible defenses against DWI charges include:

 Lack of Probable Cause